adlermedrado/crypto_ticker_imessage/README.md

-## Fetch Crypto Tickers from Mercado Bitcoin API and send as message with Apple Messages App.
+## Fetch Crypto Tickers from Mercado Bitcoin's API and send as message with Apple Messages App.

 # Prerequesites